Robertgreenwood27/bookapp/content/chapter-3.md

 Chirp.

-Arris's eyes snapped open, focusing on his phone on the nightstand.
+Arris's eyes snapped open, focusing on his clock on the nightstand.
 5:30 AM.
 Time for another day at the call center.
 Another day of pretending to be normal.
 Of holding back the tide of power that threatened to overflow at any moment.

 *Shit.*